Day 01) Arrive Delhi

 Day 08) Jabalpur – Kanha

 Arrive Jabalpur at 0715.
-On Arrival you will be taken to Hotel for breakfast.
-Later on drive to Kanha (approx 158 kilometers about 4 hours drive) Check in at Resort for three nights.
-Afternoon enjoy a game drive to the National Park by jeep.
+On Arrival, you will be taken to the Hotel for breakfast.
+Later on, drive to Kanha (approx 158 kilometers about 4 hours drive) Check-in at Resort for three nights.
+Afternoon enjoys a game drive to the National Park by jeep.

 Day 09-10) Kanha

 Enjoy morning and afternoon game drives to the parkland by jeep.
-Kanha is one amongst India's largest and most remote national parks, covering 1945 sq kilometre of forest and gently arboreous grasslands. an in depth network of rivers and streams supports it.
-The setting of Kipling's "Jungle Book", Kanha parkland has a superb kind of life as well as Leopards, Chital, Sambar, 3 stripy palm squirrel, common catarrhine, jackal, wild pig, chital or noticed ruminant, Barasingha or swamp ruminant, (The park is that the solely environment of the rare hardground Barasingha), Blackbug.
-Indian Hare, Cuon alpinus or Indian canine, muntjac, Indian bovid or Bibos gaurus, Indian Fox, sloth bear, Hyaena hyaena, Jungle Cat, Panther, Mouse Deer, Chausingha or four horned bovid, Boselaphus tragocamelus or nylghau, Ratel, Indian gnawing animal, wolf, Chinkara, Indian eutherian, the sleek Indian otter, tiny Indian viverrine mammal.
+Kanha is one amongst India's largest and most remote national parks, covering 1945 sq kilometre of forest and gently arboreous grasslands. an in-depth network of rivers and streams supports it.
+The setting of Kipling's "Jungle Book", Kanha parkland has a superb kind of life as well as Leopards, Chital, Sambar, 3 stripy palm squirrel, common catarrhine, jackal, wild pig, chital or noticed ruminant, Barasingha or swamp ruminant, (The park is that the sole environment of the rare hardground Barasingha), Black bug.
+Indian Hare, Cuon alpinus or Indian canine, muntjac, Indian bovid or Bibos gaurus, Indian Fox, sloth bear, Hyaena hyaena, Jungle Cat, Panther, Mouse Deer, Chausingha or four-horned bovid, Boselaphus tragocamelus or nylghau, Ratel, Indian gnawing animal, wolf, Chinkara, Indian eutherian, the sleek Indian otter, tiny Indian viverrine mammal.
 And most magnificently, the tiger.
-It's potential to form elephant-back excursions into the park within the early morning and evening to determine tigers. though life are often seen throughout the season, sightings increase throughout the warmer months of March and Gregorian calendar month, as a result of the animals move out of the tree cowl in search of water.
+It's potential to form elephant-back excursions into the park within the early morning and evening to determine tigers. though life is often seen throughout the season, sightings increase throughout the warmer months of March and Gregorian calendar month, as a result of the animals move out of the tree cowl in search of water.
 The park is closed from July to October.